jkocik/laravel-profiler/README.md

 After that your browser should have new tab opened with Profiler Client connected to Profiler Server.

-b) for Vagrant or any other machine different than local
+b) for Docker, Vagrant or any other machine different from local

 ```shell
 php artisan profiler:client -m